zonender/create-virtualbox-dev-box/how-to.md

 - Click on Agree.

-- Proceed to the VM Settings section to set the rest of the setting, before launching.
+- Proceed to the "VB VM SETTINGS" section to set the rest of the setting, before launching.